audeering/audiofile/docs/installation.rst

 Installation
 ============

-:mod:`audiofile` should handle WAV, FLAC, OGG out of the box.
+:mod:`audiofile` supports WAV, FLAC, OGG out of the box.
 In order to handle all possible audio files, please make sure ffmpeg_, sox_,